lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Beanstalk handles:

 - Instance configuration and the underlying OS.
-- The deployment strategy (although it is developer-configuration).
+- The deployment strategy (although it is developer-configured).
 - Capacity provisioning, load balancing, and auto-scaling.
 - Application health monitoring and responsiveness.